nakatamaho/gmpxx_mkII/README.md

 ## Compatibility Differences from Original gmpxx.h

-`gmpxx_mkII.h` introduces several modifications to behavior and functionality when compared to the original `gmpxx.h`.
+`gmpxx_mkII.h` introduces several modifications to behavior and functionality compared to the original `gmpxx.h`.
 These changes are designed to improve predictability and align more closely with standard C++ practices, but they also affect how certain operations are handled:

 - **No Binary Compatibility**:
   `gmpxx_mkII.h` does not maintain binary compatibility with `gmpxx.h`.
 This means binaries compiled with the original library cannot be directly replaced with those compiled using `gmpxx_mkII.h`.
 This allows for architectural improvements and the introduction of new features.